ehthiede/EMUS/README.md

 Installation
 ------------

 To install from the code, use the command `python setup.py install` or `pip install -e .`.
-You can also install from thp python repository `pip install emus`, however that repository is not quite current as of now.
+You can also install from the python repository `pip install emus`.